 I've never built a working FM radio, so I don't have a good intuitive feeling of the RF circuit.
 But I am fascinated with it, especially Edwin Howard Armstrong's superheterodyne↗ receiver.
 I'm sure that people who have succeeded in building such radios know exactly what the Baofeng and RDA Microelectronics engineers did with their circuit and DSP, but I have to logically bound these concepts without a good understanding.
 It is easy to learn something categorically, but you can spend your entire life studying that same thing and never understand all of its implications.
 Ideas are not defined solely by their denotation, but also in their connotative context within the Universe, and that is vast.

-I've been reading through a 1947 copy of F-M Simplified by Milton S. Kiver.
+While working on this project, I read through a 1947 copy of F-M Simplified by Milton S. Kiver.
 This was published at the time Armstrong, the inventor of FM, was still alive.
 The famous transistor was invented that same year, so the information in that book is limited to vacuum tubes.
-However, I am surprised to find that most of the concepts that are discussed today about FM are in that book, including deviation, modulating index, sidebands, the capture effect, Bessel functions, pre-emph and de-emph, etc. The spectrum analyzer wasn't even invented yet, but the book contains sideband diagrams that look modern.
+However, I was surprised to find that most of the concepts that are discussed today about FM are in that book, including deviation, modulating index, sidebands, the capture effect, Bessel functions, pre-emph and de-emph, etc. The spectrum analyzer wasn't even invented yet, but the book contains sideband diagrams that look modern.
 They hadn't adopted the unit Hertz at that time and still used "cycles per second".
 FM broadcasting didn't gain popularity until later decades, but they understood the technology much better than myself.
-Kiver's book has time-shifted his voice 68 years into the future.
+Kiver's book has time-shifted his voice 74 years into the future.

 Books are cool.